 The Featured Image is Annie’s preferred crop.
 The other, below the fold is mine.
 Vitals on the first: f/5.6, ISO 200, 1/450 sec, 23mm.
 The other: f/8, ISO 200, 1/280 sec, 23mm.
 Time on both: 10:38 a.m.
 PDT, using Velvia film simulation.

 The final photo, captured three minutes later, is the keeper, despite slight motion blur.
 Vitals: f/5.6, ISO 200, 1/60 sec, 23mm.
 Aperture was manually set for both images.
 His owner says that Sebastian is about 7 years old.

-Also in this series: Scruffy, Roly Poly, Woo, Skull, Biscuit, The Colonel, White, Chipper, Frisky, Stretch, Needy, Farfisa, Mates, Hunter, Pee-Pee, Blue, Blue Too, Bonded Pair, Patience, Fess, Jumper, Frenemy, Looker, Cozy, Scout, Lurks, Skit, Bengal, Betty, Black and White, Stalker, Bell, Chill, Sammy, Scratch, Poser, Star, Grey and White, Watcher, Herman, Comet, Roman, Willow, Chub, Shy, Watson, Lilo, Kit, Pepe, and Twilight.
+Also in this series: Scruffy, Roly Poly, Woo, Skull, Biscuit, The Colonel, White, Chipper, Frisky, Stretch, Needy, Farfisa, Mates, Hunter, Pee-Pee, Blue, Blue Too, Bonded Pair, Patience, Fess, Jumper, Frenemy, Looker, Cozy, Scout, Lurks, Skit, Mini, Betty, Black and White, Stalker, Bell, Chill, Sammy, Scratch, Poser, Star, Grey and White, Watcher, Herman, Comet, Roman, Willow, Chub, Shy, Watson, Lilo, Kit, Pepe, and Twilight.